alan-turing-institute/azure-sensible/examples/jupyter_hub.md

 ![jupyterhub_landing](.images/jupyterhub_landing.png)

-You might also want to look
-at the [Data science with an Ubuntu Data Science Virtual Machine in Azure](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/linux-dsvm-walkthrough) guide for more information on using the data science virtual machine.
+You might also want to look at the [Data science with an Ubuntu Data Science Virtual Machine in Azure](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/linux-dsvm-walkthrough) guide for more information on using the DSVM.